HariSekhon/DevOps-Perl-tools/README.md

 SysAdmin Tools
 ==============

-A collection of tools I've written over the years to ease systems administration tasks
+A collection of Hadoop & Web Scale sysadmin tools I've written over the years that are generally useful across environments

 ### Setup ###